The options for additional coverage on an auto insurance policy are seemingly endless.

 Should You Spring for Auto Death Indemnity?

-Health Insurance – many health insurance policies include coverage for funeral expenses.
+Health Insurance – many health insurance policies include coverage for funeral expenses as well.

-Medical/Disability – Again, benefits may be included on these policies as well.
+Medical/Disability – Again, death benefits may be included on these policies as well.

-However, if you are the type who purchases a liability-only (stay legal) policy, the odds of you wanting to cough up more money are pretty slim.
+However, if you are the type who purchases a liability-only (stay legal) auto insurance policy, the odds of you wanting to cough up more money are pretty slim.